elijah0430/auto_interp/neuron-explainer/README.md

 By default the CLI keeps the top 100 activation records per neuron (ordered strongest to weakest), which downstream tooling interprets in that same rank order.

+When you want to stream the entire dataset, set `--max-sequences 0`.
+In that scenario the loader has no natural denominator, so you can optionally pass `--expected-sequences <N>` to tell `tqdm` how many fixed-size windows to anticipate.
+Even without a denominator the progress bar now shows elapsed time and throughput (sequences/minute) so you can extrapolate progress for long-running jobs.

 ### Touché23-ValueEval corpus

 To use the dataset released with “Touché23-ValueEval: Identification of Human Values Behind Arguments”